MaxHill/vue-starter/template/README.md

 #### Test
 This is the most sacred place in your application.
 Here you'll write all of your tests.
 Because you do write tests, right? ;)

+#### e2e
+To compliment your unit tests you can write e2e (finctional/integration) tests in this folder.